MikroElektronika/mikrosdk_click_v2/clicks/rtc11/details.md

 ## Example Description

-> This is an example that demonstrates the use of the RTC 11 click board.
+> This is an example that demonstrates the use of the RTC 11 Click board.

 **The demo application is composed of two sections :**